High DPI

 Set the QT_SCALE_FACTOR environment variable to provide a global scale factor for the application.

-The effective device pixel ratio, as returned by QWindow::devicePixelRatio(), will be a product of the set scale factor and the native device pixel ratio.
-For example, setting QT_SCALE_FACTOR=2 on a 2x Wayland display will result in the application seeing a device pixel ratio of 4.
+The effective device pixel ratio, as returned by QWindow::devicePixelRatio(), is a product of the set scale factor and the native device pixel ratio.
+For example, setting QT_SCALE_FACTOR=2 on a 2x Wayland display results in the application seeing a device pixel ratio of 4.

-The DprGadget test application can be used to inspect the native configuration, and how Qt reacts to it:
+You can use the DprGadget test application to inspect the native configuration, and how Qt reacts to it:

 DprGadget displays the device pixel ratio of the window, as reported by QWindow::devicePixelRatio().
-In addition is displays the native DPI and device pixel ratio of the screen the widow is on, as reported by QPlatformScreen::logicalDpi() and QPlatformScreen::devicePixelRatio().
+In addition, it displays the native DPI and device pixel ratio of the screen the window is on, as reported by QPlatformScreen::logicalDpi() and QPlatformScreen::devicePixelRatio().

 The displayed values should be updated automatically on screen and DPI changes, and the dialog should maintain the same size.
 If not, it might be a Qt bug.

-DprGradget is a part Qt's manual test suite, and can be found at qtbase/tests/manual/highdpi/dprgadget
+DprGadget is a part of Qt's manual test suite, and you can find it at qtbase/tests/manual/highdpi/dprgadget.

 Environment Variable Reference